Albert-Ongori/IT-Support-Labs/README.md

-# IT-Support-Labs
-This is my home lab for IT Support studies
+This repository contains hands-on labs demonstrating practical IT support skills.